 - Contributed significant work toward developing innovative approaches to delivery of volunteer legal services in one of the pro bono districts;

 - Participated in activities which resulted in satisfying previously unmet legal needs or in extending legal services to underserved segments of the population.

 Pro Bono Publico Award - The Foundation annually recognizes the contributions made toward ensuring that legal services are available to persons who otherwise could not afford them, in an effort to promote a more effective delivery of legal services to the public.
-The award focuses public awareness on the voluntary services rendered annually by Indiana lawyers and are presented at the ISBA Annual Meeting in the fall.
+The award focuses public awareness on the voluntary services rendered annually.
 Awards are given in three categories: individual attorney, law firm and/or local bar association.

 Nominees for the Pro Bono Publico Award should meet one or more of the following criteria:

 - demonstrated dedication to the development and delivery of legal services to indigents through a pro bono program;

 - made significant contributions toward developing innovative delivery of volunteer legal services;

 - participated in an activity which resulted in satisfying previously unmet needs or in extending services to underserved segments of the population;

 - litigated pro bono cases that favorably affected the provision of other services to the poor;

 - achieved legislation that contributed substantially to legal services to the poor.